-- (a) Division (1), which is to contain the name and address of each real estate agent who is carrying on real estate agency business and show, in addition, the address of each place where that agent is carrying on that business and the name under which that agent is doing so; and - (b) Division (2), which is to contain the names and addresses of all other real estate agents and any other information approved by the Board. - (2) If a real estate agent named in Part 1 of the Register is a company, the entry in respect of the agent is also to contain the name and address of each of the directors of the agent.
+Part 4 - Register (a) Division (1), which is to contain the name and address of each real estate agent who is carrying on real estate agency business and show, in addition, the address of each place where that agent is carrying on that business and the name under which that agent is doing so; and (b) Division (2), which is to contain the names and addresses of all other real estate agents and any other information approved by the Board.
+(2) Regist agent eal estate agent named in Part 1 of the er is a company, the entry in respect of the is also to contain the name and address of f the directors of the agent.